What is the effect of commercial development on wetlands?

 Why are wetlands considered biodiversity hotspots?

-They provide habitat for a wide variety of species, including amphibians, fish, and birds.
+They are home to many species, including amphibians, fish, and birds.

-What is the role of mangroves in coastal wetlands?
+What is the significance of mangroves in coastal wetlands?

 They are special trees and shrubs that thrive in salty coastal intertidal zones, providing habitat and protection.